0n0w1c/Ore-ganizer/readme.md

 To convert mining drills, press *Control + X* with a stack of mining drills on the player's cursor.

+Pipette (Q) on a resource node to auto-select the resource and place a Resource mining drill on the cursor.

 Deconstruction removes the resource.

 Construction is blocked for invalid combinations or if a required mining technology has not been researched.